Hadulo/DSA3050A-Advanced-PowerBI-Exam/README.md

 2. 67% of admissions are unplanned (Emergency or Urgent)
 3. Abnormal test rates are uniform at 33% across all conditions
-4. 2024 data represents a partial year and should not be compared directly to full prior years
+4. 2024 data represents a partial year and should not be compared directly to the full prior years
 5. All five insurance providers show equal admission volumes and consistent average billing